In Vitro Fertilization

 In Vitro Fertilization treatment consists of:

-Shortly after the onset of the period, follicle stimulating hormone (FSH) or a combination of FSH/luteinizing hormone (LH) injections will begin.
-FSH and LH stimulate the production of multiple eggs in the ovaries.
-FSH and FSH/LH injections are given once a day subcutaneously with tiny needles for approximately ten days.
+Follicle stimulating hormone (FSH) or a combination of FSH/luteinizing hormone (LH) hormones will stimulate the production of multiple eggs in the ovaries.
+They are given once a day or once every other day subcutaneously with tiny needles for approximately ten days.

 Ovarian stimulation should result in the development of several eggs in each ovary.
 The ultrasound image below shows a stimulated ovary.
 Each of the several follicles (dark circles) contains a microscopic egg.

-The egg retrieval procedure is performed at our center.
+The egg retrieval procedure is performed at our Clinic.
 The procedure only takes a few minutes, and we use very comfortable conscious sedation for analgesia.

 On average, eight to fourteen eggs are aspirated during the egg retrieval procedure.
 After their identification, the eggs are placed in petri dishes filled with culture medium.
 The composition of the culture medium resembles the fluid secreted by the Fallopian tubes.
 This allows the eggs and embryos (fertilized eggs) to develop in our laboratory environment at the same rate as inside the Fallopian tubes.